 Since 1973, when the Barrington 220 School District was formed, our schools have played an integral role in shaping the Barrington area community.
 What started as a one room schoolhouse on Main Street in the 19th century, has evolved into 12 schools across the Barrington area, which include one early learning center, eight elementary schools, two middle schools and one high school.

 For more than 40 years, the community has invested in Barrington 220, knowing that quality schools create quality communities.
-That support has helped make Barrington 220 a destination district that offers many innovative programs for our students including: the Business Incubator course at BHS, BHS-TV, One to World, Fresh INC, Chinese Immersion, Spanish Dual Language and elementary STEM education.
+That support has helped make Barrington 220 a destination district that offers many innovative programs for our students including: BHS-TV, BHS Business Incubator, Blended Learning, Chinese Immersion, Elementary STEM, Fresh INC, Health Sciences Lab at BHS, Mobile Apps Development, One to World, Project Lead the Way and Spanish Dual Language.

 Now it’s time to think about the next 40 years.
 As technology changes and curriculum places more of an emphasis on critical thinking and innovation, the way our teachers educate and the way our students learn is evolving.
 Yet, our facilities have stayed relatively the same.

 The last time any of our schools saw significant building renovations was about 20 years ago.
 In the late 90s voters approved a series of referendums, so the district could reinvest in every school in the district, as well as build new schools at Barbara B. Rose, Roslyn Road, Countryside and North Barrington Elementary schools.
 To do this, the district issued more than $100 million worth of bonds, which are currently being paid off through annual property taxes.